Are you looking for a lower extremity custom-fitted orthosis?

 - Size difference

 The above cannot be accommodated with off the shelf therapeutic shoes and custom insoles.
-The benefits of custom accommodative therapeutic shoes are better, more intimate fit, there are not restrictions on how the shoes can be built which leads to better accommodations of a deformity.
-TURN AROUND TIME: 6-8 WEEKS
+The benefits of custom therapeutic shoes are a better, more intimate fit.
+There are no restrictions on how the shoes can be built which leads to a better accommodation of the deformity.
+TURN AROUND TIME: 6-8 WEEKS.

 Diabetic Shoes with Lateral Wedge Flair